-Sol joined the Mass STEM Hub in April 2020 as the Administrative Coordinator.
-In this role, they provide logistical support to the Director and to the team, including calendar management, travel arrangements, expense processing, and event planning.
+Sol joined Mass STEM Hub in April 2020.
+In this role, they provide programmatic, logistic, and administrative support to the Director and the team.
 Before joining Mass STEM Hub, Sol spent several years working as an executive assistant across various industries and business environments; most recently, at District Management Group, a management consulting firm focused on partnering with school districts nationwide to raise student outcomes.

 Sol earned a BA in History of Art and Classical Civilizations from the University of California, Berkeley.

 “One of my favorite teachers was my “Introduction to Astronomy” professor in my first semester of college.
 His class drew almost a thousand students a semester, from STEM majors to liberal arts kids just trying to fulfill a requirement, and I was one of the latter.
-He helped me build an understanding of complex concepts I didn’t get from primary or secondary school, and imbued them with wonder, making me more interested in studying science and math… Plus, every year on Halloween, he would turn in circles and toss candy throughout the auditorium to simulate quantum-mechanical black hole evaporation.”
+He helped me build an understanding of complex concepts I didn’t get from primary or secondary school, and imbued them with wonder, making me more interested in studying science and math… and as a bonus, every year on Halloween, he would spin around and fling candy throughout the auditorium to simulate quantum-mechanical black hole evaporation.”